Asteroid User Guide

 let statement invokes the default constructor for the

-structure in order to create an instance stored in the variable
+structure in order to create an object stored in the variable

 Asteroid allows you to attach functions to structures.
 In member functions